ugoproto/ugo_py_doc/docs/Vectors and Arrays (Linear Algebra).md

-With sparse matricesL `la, v = sparse.linalg.eigs(myMatrix,1)`; the number of eigenvalues and eigenvectors that has to be retrieved = 1.
+With sparse matrices, `la, v = sparse.linalg.eigs(myMatrix,1)`; the number of eigenvalues and eigenvectors that has to be retrieved = 1.

 # Singular Value Decomposition (SVD)